userguide-galaxea/Product_User_Guide/docs/Guide/R1/Software_Guide_Interface.md

 ### Arms Control Interface

-The operation and control interface of the arms is exposed in the form of ROS topic.

 #### Joint Position Movement Interface

-`joint_move` is a ROS package for single-joint control of robotic arms.
-This package is used to specify the movement of each joint from the current position to the specified position, the maximum speed and maximum acceleration during the movement can be specified, if not specified, the default speed and acceleration will be planned.
-The default maximum speed is 20 rad/s, and the maximum acceleration is 20 rad/s².
-The topics and fields of the motion interface are shown in the following table.
+`joint_move` is a ROS package for the single-joint control of robot arms and is used to move each joint from the current position to the target position.
+The maximum speed and maximum acceleration can be specified; if not, the default maximum speed, 20 rad/s, and the default maximum acceleration, 20 rad/s², will be used for planning.
+The following are detailed descriptions of each topic and its related message types:

 <table style="width: 100%; border-collapse: collapse;">
   <tr>